 Tables and figures must be written in English and on separate pages.
-Any text and numbers in tables and figures should be typed in Times New Roman font, size 12.
 Tables and figures should be numbered consecutively using Arabic numerals.
 Both should be easily understandable without reading the main text, and must be mentioned at least once in brackets in the main text, for example: (Table 1),… (Figure 1).

-1. Tables: Only a top rule, rule below the heading and bottom rule must be used.
+Tables: Only a top rule, rule below the heading and bottom rule must be used.
 Column and row labels must be brief and clear and show units of measurement.
-If footnotes are used, superscript Roman letters which link with the footnotes should be consecutively applied (e.g. a, b, c).
+A column referring to sample number and percentage should use the label n (%).
+For percentage distribution, authors should use one decimal point.
+For measures of average and data dispersion, such as mean and standard deviation, authors should use also use a single column Mean (SD), and use 2 decimal points.
+If footnotes are used, superscript Roman letters which link with the footnotes should be consecutively applied (e.g., a, b, c).
 Asterisks (*, **, etc.) should not be used in footnotes, as these are solely for denoting the level of statistical significance.

 Examples of Referencing Style:

 Srichan W, Uruwan Y, Kijboonchoo K, Thasanasuwan W. A comparison of bioelectrical impedance analysis with deuterium dilution technique for body fat assessment in school-age children.
-Journal of Public Health.
-2014; 44 (3): 223-36.
+Journal of Public Health 2014; 44 (3): 223-36.
+(In Thai)

 APHA.
 Standard methods for the examination of water and wastewater.
 21st ed.
-APHA, AWWA, WEF, Washington DC, USA.
-2005.
+Washington, D.C.: APHA-AWWA-WEF; 2005

 Chapter in book